AnneKGoodfriend/menuGenerator/ReadMe.md

 + `.filter()` creates a new array with all elements from the current array that pass a test carried out by a callback function.
 + `.findIndex()` returns the index of the first element in our array that satisfies a test we provide.
 + `.splice()` allows use to both remove items from our array.
-+ `.map()` iterates through an array, calls a provided function on every element in that array and returns a new array of the results.
++ `.map()` iterates through an array and calls a provided function on every element in that array and returns a new array of the results.

 And the most fun thing is there are even more for you to use and learn!
-But for now let's take a moment to just celebrate.
+But for now, let's take a moment to just celebrate.